Of the Land on Which We Meet

 Na Djinang Circus is known for being a First Nations led company and their art and ethos reflect traditional and contemporary values.
 They are curios, original and free to make mistakes.
 They believe as artists they have the power to shape audiences’ opinions and help create change.

-Na Djinang Circus is generously supported by The Australia Council for the arts, Creative Victoria, The City of Melbourne, Regional Arts Victoria.
+Na Djinang Circus is generously supported by Creative Australia, Creative Victoria, The City of Melbourne and Regional Arts Victoria.

 Rigging required: Up to 4 rigging points to hang lightweight props (no humans).